cswilson90/goqueue/client_protocol.md

 Reserves a job from the queue.
 If successful the response includes all data for the job.
 If the timeout expires before a job can be reserved then the server responds with a timeout response.
-If no timeout it set the server waits forever for a job to become available before responding.
+If the timeout is set to 0 the server waits forever for a job to become available before responding.

 Client `RESERVE</0><queue><timeout>`